0x8000-0000/samx-java/README.md

 'and'-ed together.
 SAMx allows for one condition on a flow, but allows that condition to be computed as a boolean expression of other conditions.

+* SAM annotations are in plain parentheses, attached without space to the phrase they apply to.
+However since the SAMx parser ignores space, and allowing an arbitrary mix of attributes and annotations attached to a phrase, SAMx uses the '(:' syntax to introduce an annotation.
+This allows at this time for parentheses to be freely used in text without having to escape them.

 License for sam
 ---------------